 For the purpose of this Local Protocol, the definition of "staff" has been widened to include academic and professional members of Griffith University and its communities.
-This includes tutors, lecturers, course convenors, Program Directors, Deputy Heads of School, Heads of School, academic advisors, Placement Convenors, Placement Officers/WIL Coordinators, preceptors, program-based support persons, Fit for Professional Practice staff, industry/profession supervisors, and any other staff member of the university and its communities.
+This includes tutors, lecturers, course convenors, program directors, Deputy Heads of School, Heads of School, academic advisors, placement convenors, preceptors, program-based support persons, Health Placement Support Hub staff, industry/profession supervisors, and any other staff member of the university and its communities.
 Staff responsibilities include:

-- Understanding and educating students on the Codes of Professional Conduct and University policies relevant to the programs in which they are involved. - Modelling appropriate professional behaviour. - Understanding and educating students on the professional practice requirements of the programs in which they are involved, as detailed on the Fit for Professional Practice website. - Encouraging students to complete the professional practice requirements within the specified time frame, as detailed on the Fit for Professional Practice website. - Maintaining confidentiality with respect to student disclosures. - Gaining consent to discuss the disclosure to identify, wherever possible, reasonable adjustments. - Promptly identifying and addressing professional practice concerns by following the procedures as outlined in this document, and other relevant policies, procedures, guidelines and frameworks such as: Student Misconduct Policy, Student Academic Misconduct Policy, Student Review and Appeals Procedure and Staff Guidelines on Decision-Making in Student Cases.
+- Understanding and educating students on the Codes of Professional Conduct and University policies relevant to the programs in which they are involved - Modelling appropriate professional behaviour - Understanding and educating students on the professional practice requirements of the programs in which they are involved, as detailed on the Health Placement Support Hub website - Encouraging students to complete the professional practice requirements within the specified time frame - Maintaining confidentiality with respect to student disclosures - Gaining consent to discuss the disclosure to identify, wherever possible, reasonable adjustments - Promptly identifying and addressing professional practice concerns by following the procedures as outlined in this document, and other relevant policies, procedures, guidelines and frameworks such as: Student Conduct, Safety and Wellbeing, Student Academic Integrity, Student Review and Appeals Procedure and Staff Guidelines on Decision-Making in Student Cases

-- Recording professional practice concerns and submitting the documentation for Tier 1 and 2 concerns to Sonia and the student's central University file in Student Business Services. - Ensuring students who do not complete professional practice requirements are restricted from attending professional practice activities.
+- Recording professional practice concerns and submitting the documentation for Tier 1 and 2 concerns to the student's central University file in Student Business Services - Ensuring students who do not complete professional practice requirements are restricted from attending professional practice activities.

-The Griffith Health Fit for Professional Practice Office is responsible for:
+The Griffith Health Placement Support Hub is responsible for:

-- Maintaining up-to-date information on the Fit for Professional Practice website. - Receiving, reviewing and verifying all professional practice requirements for Griffith Health students. - Communicating with students about professional practice requirements documentation that is assessed as 'rejected' or 'missing information'. - Emailing reminders to all students to complete professional practice requirements during the first trimester of study. - Generating reports on the attainment of professional practice requirements and providing these to the relevant Program Directors/Placement Officers/WIL Coordinators. - Notifying the Program Director and Placement Officer/WIL Coordinator regarding students' criminal convictions, inability to obtain a Blue Card/Working with Children Check or the inability to be vaccinated. - Notifying the Program Director and Placement Officer/WIL Coordinator of any changes to Police Information during a student's enrolment.
+- Maintaining up-to-date information on the outlined on the Health Placement Support Hub website - Receiving, reviewing and verifying all professional practice requirements for Griffith Health students - Emailing reminders to all students to complete professional practice requirements during the first trimester of study - Generating reports on the attainment of professional practice requirements and providing these to the relevant Program Directors/Placement Officers.